March on Washington: March

 About 50 members of the American Nazi Party staged a counter-protest and were quickly dispersed by police.
+One member, the second in command Karl Allen, was arrested after attempting to give a speech.
 The rest of Washington was quiet during the March.
 Most non-participating workers stayed home.
 Jailers allowed inmates to watch the March on TV.

 Speakers

 Representatives from each of the sponsoring organizations addressed the crowd from the podium at the Lincoln Memorial.
 Speakers (dubbed "The Big Ten") included The Big Six; three religious leaders (Catholic, Protestant, and Jewish); and labor leader Walter Reuther.
 None of the official speeches was by a woman.
 Dancer and actress Josephine Baker gave a speech during the preliminary offerings, but women were limited in the official program to a "tribute" led by Bayard Rustin, at which Daisy Bates also spoke briefly (see "excluded speakers" below.)

 Floyd McKissick read James Farmer's speech because Farmer had been arrested during a protest in Louisiana; Farmer wrote that the protests would not stop "until the dogs stop biting us in the South and the rats stop biting us in the North."

 The order of the speakers was as follows: